 Public key cryptography solves one of the long-standing problems of symmetric algorithms, which is the communication of the key that is used for both encryption and decryption.
 Sending this key over an insecure connection risks exposing it to third parties, who can then read any messages encrypted with the shared key.
 Although cryptographic techniques (such as the Diffie-Hellman-Merkle key exchange protocol) exist to solve this problem, they are still vulnerable to attacks.
 In public key cryptography, by contrast, the key used for encryption can be shared securely over any connection.
 As a result, asymmetric algorithms offer a higher level of protection when compared to the symmetric ones.

 Another application of asymmetric cryptography algorithms is that of authenticating data through the use of digital signatures.
 Basically speaking, a digital signature is a hash created using the data in a message.
-When that message is sent, the signature can be checked by the recipient using the sender's public key as a way to authenticate the source of the message and to ensure that it has not been tampered with.
-In some cases, digital signatures and encryption are applied together, as the hash itself may be encrypted as part of the message.
+When that message is sent, the signature can be checked by the recipient using the sender's public key.
+This way, they can authenticate the source of the message and ensure that it has not been tampered with.
+In some cases, digital signatures and encryption are applied together, meaning the hash itself may be encrypted as part of the message.
 It should be noted, however, that not all digital signature schemes use encryption techniques.

 Although it can be used to enhance computer security and provide verification of message integrity, PKC does have some limitations.
 Owing to the complex mathematical operations involved in encryption and decryption, asymmetric algorithms can be quite slow when forced to deal with large amounts of data.
 This type of cryptography also depends heavily on the assumption that the private key will remain secret.
 If a private key is accidentally shared or exposed, the security of all messages that have been encrypted with its corresponding public key will be compromised.
 It is also possible for users to accidentally lose their private keys, in which case it becomes impossible for them to access the encrypted data.